Boyhood: It’s Complicated, Too

 As the incidence of video-gaming problems contained in other posts & pages of this site suggest, romantic relationships are not the only life activity where people can have trouble with their emotions working against— not for— them.

-The gamut of examples in which violent video gamers let their emotions get the best of them runs wide: from the problem gamer caught in a “compulsion loop” that brings them to neglect relationships & responsibilities to the desensitized & severely addicted gamer capable of causing bodily harm to loved ones or people in their community.
+The gamut of examples in which violent video gamers let their emotions get the best of them runs wide: from the problem gamer caught in a “compulsion loop” that brings them to neglect relationships & responsibilities to the completely desensitized & severely addicted gamer.

-All too frequently, a “win at all costs” mentality takes shape in the gamer’s mind that sees an abandonment of morals— like lying, hacking or theft on the ordinary end— to ill gotten gain (in support of the gaming habit), verbal abuse, comorbid drug use and threats or acts of bodily harm on the other end.
+All too frequently, a depravity by degrees sets into the gamer that sees an abandonment of morals— like lying, hacking or theft on the ordinary end— to ill gotten gain (in support of the gaming habit), verbal abuse, comorbid drug use and threats or acts of bodily harm on the other end.